ocj137/SF-Data/README.md

 For Linux try the p7zip utility.  sudo apt-get install p7zip.

 Project requirements
-I will be performing 4 different sections of analysis on the San Francisco data.
+I will perform 4 different analyses on the San Francisco data.